open/close all folders

 Gawd Save The Queen of Australia!

-Actually, judging by the whole Sniper's personality, Valve is intentionally annoying Australians, who hate little more than to be considered British.
-That's why his voice actor's from England.
+- Actually, judging by the whole Sniper's personality, Valve is intentionally annoying Australians, who hate little more than to be considered British.
+His voice actor is from the United States.

 Is Respawning Canon?

-You know it's his real name because nobody would fake having a name like that.
-Having a name like that is going to mess you up, and according to merchandise the Soldier is the most mentally unstable member of the team.
-Also, it's a name meaning, "Whoops, your father was drunk when he signed the birth certificate."
+- You know it's his real name because nobody would fake having a name like that.
+It's a name meaning, "Whoops, your father was drunk when he signed the birth certificate."

 One Announcer Only

-Actually, it's more implied that she's a contracter for both companies.
+- Actually, it's more implied that she's a contractor for both companies.
 RED and BLU both turned to her to wage war on the other, and it's in her interests to propagate it as long as possible.
-Hence why, in loose canon, she deliberately prolongs both of their lives.
+Hence why, in Loose Canon, she deliberately prolongs both of their lives.